magento/merchdocs/src/quick-tour/build-loyalty.md

 title: Build Loyalty
 ---

+Purchase Orders
+:  Use [Purchase Orders][4] and [Approval Rules][5] to allow purchasing according to your company's purchasing policies.

 Friction-Free Purchasing
 :  Magento’s self-service model makes it easy to build loyalty for fast, [friction-free purchasing]({% link customers/account-dashboard.md %}).